null

 How to Keep Problem Weeds from Taking Over

-While you can't control all the pollen and seeds in the air, you can control the weeds in your yard.
-Start by helping your grass grow thick and strong by feeding it regularly.
-Thick grass also traps dust, dirt, and extra pollen floating by.
-Also, mow your lawn at the proper height for your grass type, which in most cases is one of the 2 highest settings on your mower.
-This will deprive weeds' seeds of their sunlight and keep them from sprouting.
+• Mow your lawn at the proper height for your grass type, which in most cases is one of the 2 highest settings on your mower.
+Mowing also helps your grass grow thicker blades, which helps deprive weed seeds of their sunlight and keep them from sprouting.

 How to Treat the Weeds in Your Lawn

-How to Treat Weeds Outside Your Lawn
+How to Treat Weeds in Your Landscaping

 Allergy Season in Your Area